xorpaul/g10k/README.md

 ```

-(The Forge module retry count in case the Puppetlabs Forge privded MD5 sum, file archive size or SHA256 sum doesn't match defaults to `1`, but will be user configurable later.)
+(The Forge module retry count in case the Puppetlabs Forge provided MD5 sum, file archive size or SHA256 sum doesn't match defaults to `1`, but will be user configurable later.)

 # additional g10k config features compared to r10k